digital-asset/canton/UNRELEASED.md

 Canton CANTON_VERSION has been released on RELEASE_DATE.
 You can download the Daml Open Source edition from the Daml Connect [Github Release Section](https://github.com/digital-asset/daml/releases/tag/vCANTON_VERSION).
 The Enterprise edition is available on [Artifactory](https://digitalasset.jfrog.io/artifactory/canton-enterprise/canton-enterprise-CANTON_VERSION.zip).
 Please also consult the [full documentation of this release](https://docs.daml.com/CANTON_VERSION/canton/about.html).

+## Until 2024-10-28 (Exclusive)
+- [Breaking Change] changed the `name` parameter of `rotate_node_key` from `Option` to `String`.
+- Added a `name: String` parameter to `rotate_kms_node_key`, allowing operators to specify a name for the new key.

+## Until 2024-10-23 (Exclusive)

+- Console commands use now integer offsets.
+The affected commands are the following:
+  - ledger_api.updates.{trees, trees_with_tx_filter, subscribe_trees}
+  - ledger_api.updates.{flat, flat_with_tx_filter, subscribe_flat}
+  - ledger_api.state.end
+  - ledger_api.state.acs.{of_party, active_contracts_of_party, incomplete_unassigned_of_party, incomplete_assigned_of_party, of_all}
+  - ledger_api.completions.{list, subscribe}
+  - ledger_api.javaapi.updates.{trees, flat, flat_with_tx_filter}
+  - pruning.{prune, find_safe_offset, get_offset_by_time, prune_internally}
+  - testing.state_inspection.lookupPublicationTime
+- In the canton's pruning and inspection services we used strings to represent the offset of a participant.
+  The integer approach replaces string representation in:
+  - pruning service:
+    - PruneRequest message: with int64
+    - GetSafePruningOffsetRequest message: with int64
+    - GetSafePruningOffsetResponse message: with int64
+  - inspection service:
+    - LookupOffsetByTime.Response: with optional int64.
+        - If specified, it must be a valid absolute offset (positive integer).
+        - If not set, no offset corresponding to the timestamp given exists.

 ## Until 2024-10-23 (Exclusive)

 - Index DB schema changed in a non-backwards compatible fashion.